chhuang-one/sqxclib/doc/SqStorage.md

 # SqStorage

-SqStorage access database.
+SqStorage use [Sqdb](Sqdb.md) to access database.
 It using Sqxc to convert data between C language and Sqdb interface.

 ## create storage